A Guide to Planning the Best New Zealand Road Trip – South Island

 Where to camp in Mount Cook National Park:

-Located in the national park is a campground for all vehicles and tents.
+Located in the national park is the White Horse Hill Campground for all vehicles and tents.
 The campground is located where you start the Hooker Valley Trail from.
 Prices are $13 per night per adult, children 5 – 17 are $6:50 and under 5’s are free.
-If you would like more information on this site check out the official DOC website here!
 There is no freedom camping allowed within the national park.

 Some things to do in Mount Cook are:

-For more information, check out our guide to Mount Cook!
+For more information, check out our list of the best things to do in Mount Cook!

 Lake Tekapo – 1 night